syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 * Nodes connected to one or more nodes are selected only if one of the connected nodes is also within the drag adorner bounds.
 The nodes and the connector connecting them act as a single selection.

-> Note: Resizing or moving any one item affects the other items by the same factor.
+N> Resizing or moving any one item affects the other items by the same factor.
 However, rotating affects only the current node.

 Items can be deselected by clicking on any part of the drawing area other than the selected items.